 Partner

 Mark Grundvig, a former federal prosecutor with the U.S. Department of Justice (DOJ), focuses his practice on antitrust investigations and litigation, white collar criminal defense and litigation, government investigations, corporate compliance, and congressional investigations as a partner in Foley’s Antitrust & Competition Practice Group.
+Mark has provided antitrust counseling and training for companies operating in a variety of industries and has provided antitrust risk assessment guidance reflecting enforcement priorities.
+He has also conducted internal investigations for companies facing potential antitrust exposure in various jurisdictions.

 Earlier in his career, Mark spent two years working on the Senate Judiciary Subcommittee on Antitrust, Competition Policy, and Consumer Rights, examining various competition issues.

-Mark Grundvig is an experienced white-collar defense partner and trial lawyer.
+Mark Grundvig is an experienced white collar defense partner and trial lawyer.
 Prior to joining Foley, Mark served as an Assistant Chief with two different offices with the Department of Justice’s Antitrust Division where he supervised and directed the trials his office handled.
 In his work with the Antitrust Division and the U.S. Attorney’s office in the Eastern District of Virginia, Mark tried numerous cases, including jury trials relating to antitrust, fraud, false statements, and various conspiracy charges and involving the health care, transportation, financial, and manufacturing sectors.
 Mark first chaired multiple jury trials and managed numerous other cases, developing and implementing effective trial strategies.
 Mark has a demonstrated ability to distill complex legal and factual issues for juries to persuasively present his cases.
 He has handled all aspects of trial work including opening, closing, and rebuttal arguments as well as direct examinations and cross-examinations of key witnesses crucial to his cases.
 While with the Antitrust Division, Mark received numerous Awards of Distinction for his trial work, and he received the Hugh Morrison award for his “exemplary work ethic” as an “outstanding career litigator” in 2021.

 Affiliations

-• Federal Bar Association, Antitrust and Trade Regulation Section, Financial Chair (2021-2022), Membership Chair (2022-2024)
+• Federal Bar Association, Antitrust and Trade Regulation Section, Chair (2024-present), Membership Chair (2022-2024), Financial Chair (2021-2022)

 • American Bar Association, Antitrust Law, Cartel and Criminal Practice Committee